rajat95/Custom-Shell/README.md

 Instructions
 -----------------

-1.Running a new Command in foreground
+1. Running a new Command in foreground

 	i) Upon running the program you get "command<<" ii)Just type the command and hit enter